nagvbt/nagvbt.github.io/blog/2018-06-22-ionic-local-storageprovider.md

 ---
-title: "How to Create and Use a Local StorageProvider in Ionic3+ Apps"
-date: "2018-06-22"
-categories:
-  - "Ionic"
-tags:
+tags: ["Ionic"]
-  - "Ionic"

 ---

+# Create & Use a Local StorageProvider in Ionic Apps"

 Add a provider to the Ionic3 app refer and follow the below steps
 [How to Add Providers in Ionic3+](http://nagvbt.blogspot.com/2018/06/how-to-add-providers-in-ionic3.html)

 <!--truncate-->
-Steps:
+## Steps:

-1\.
-Inject the Storage to the StorageProvider  and that was created in the [How to Add Providers in Ionic3+](http://nagvbt.blogspot.com/2018/06/how-to-add-providers-in-ionic3.html)
+1. Inject the Storage to the StorageProvider  and that was created in the [How to Add Providers in Ionic3+](http://nagvbt.blogspot.com/2018/06/how-to-add-providers-in-ionic3.html)

-2\.
-Add IonicStorageModule to the imports list in your NgModule declaration in  src/app/app.module.ts
+2. Add IonicStorageModule to the imports list in your NgModule declaration in  src/app/app.module.ts

 ```js
 import { IonicStorageModule } from '@ionic/storage';